ON THIS PAGE: You will learn about the different types of treatments doctors use to treat GTD. Use the menu to see other pages.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.

 The next section in this guide is About Clinical Trials.
-It offers more information about research studies that are focused on finding better ways to care for women with GTD.
+It offers more information about research studies that are focused on finding better ways to care for people with GTD.
 Use the menu to choose a different section to read in this guide.